-Though Chad and Lori’s cases were severed, many of the same witnesses will testify at both trials.
-Here’s a look at some of the people involved in the case:
+Some witnesses who testified at Chad and Lori’s trials are expected to appear during Lori’s Arizona trials.
+Here’s a look at some of the people involved in the cases:

 Lori Vallow Daybell, Defendant